 5. Meijer credit card

-This is another one I’m including for folks in the Midwest (hey, it’s where I was born).
-For anyone with good or great credit, this card is actually a horrible choice.
+This is another one that’s included for our readers in the Midwest.
+For anyone with good or great credit, this card is actually not a good choice.

-So why am I recommending it?
+So why is it recommended?
 These 3 reasons:

 - It can be used for more than just gas.
 Their card can be used at their stores as well their gas stations.
 This makes it a lot more useful than your typical gas station card.

 - It gives rewards, albeit dismal.
 Again keeping things in perspective, for this category it’s rare to have a rewards program.
 This card will chuck back a few pennies on fuel as well as your grocery purchases at Meijers.

 - There’s no annual fee.

 With its excessively high interest rate, be careful to always pay your bill in full each month.
-Here is my Meijer card review.
+Here is a more in-depth Meijer card review.